 In February 2014, Uganda made a high-level political commitment to work with the FATF and ESAAMLG to address its strategic AML/CFT deficiencies.
 Since its original action plan, Uganda was subject to a mutual evaluation, which highlighted additional strategic deficiencies.
 These deficiencies have been included in the revised action plan, to which a renewed political commitment was provided in June 2016.
-Uganda should continue to work on addressing the following deficiencies: (1) adequately criminalise terrorist financing; (2) establish an adequate legal basis for freezing terrorist funds in relation to UNSCRs 1267 and 1373, and their successor resolutions; (3) ensure that all financial institutions are subject to adequate record-keeping requirements; (4) establish a fully operational and effectively functioning financial intelligence unit; (5) introduce and implement an appropriate legal basis to permit the competent authorities to provide a wide range of mutual legal assistance; and (6) ensure that appropriate laws and procedures are in place with regard to international co-operation for the financial intelligence unit and supervisory authorities.
+Since June 2016, Uganda enacted amendments to its regulation implementing UNSCRs 1267 and 1373.
+Uganda should continue to work on addressing the following deficiencies: (1) adequately criminalise terrorist financing; (2) implement adequate procedures for freezing terrorist assets in accordance with UNSCRs 1267 and 1373, and their successor resolutions; (3) ensure that all financial institutions are subject to adequate record-keeping requirements; (4) and ensure that all financial services and the FIA have the power to supervise and enforce compliance with AML/CFT requirements (5) establish a fully operational and effectively functioning financial intelligence unit; (6) introduce and implement an appropriate legal basis to permit the competent authorities to provide a wide range of mutual legal assistance; and (7) ensure that appropriate laws and procedures are in place with regard to international co-operation for the financial intelligence unit and supervisory authorities.
 The FATF encourages Uganda to continue implementing its action plan to address its AML/CFT deficiencies.